davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 {{server-certificate-selection}} and {{key-share}} describe the appropriate rules.

-Clients offering support for SHA-1 for backwards compatibility MUST do so by listing those hash/signature pairs as the lowest priority (listed after all other pairs in the supported_signature_algorithms vector).
-TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).
+Clients offering support for SHA-1 for old TLS 1.2 servers MUST do so by listing those hash/signature pairs as the lowest priority (listed after all other pairs in the supported_signature_algorithms vector).
+Endpoints negotiating use of TLS 1.3 MUST NOT trust any signature that uses any of the deprecated hash algorithms (MD5, SHA-1, & SHA-224) or send any certificate relying on any deprecated hash to its peer.
+(see {{server-certificate}})

 The signatures on certificates that are self-signed or certificates that are trust anchors are not validated since they begin a certification path (see
 {{RFC5280}}, Section 3.2).
 A certificate that begins a certification path MAY use a hash or signature algorithm that is not advertised as being supported in the "signature_algorithms" extension.
+The use of deprecated hashes in these certificates is permitted but NOT RECOMMENDED.

 Note: TLS 1.3 servers might receive TLS 1.2 ClientHellos which do not contain this extension.
 If those servers are willing to negotiate TLS 1.2, they MUST